Benakaprasad/Bingo/README.md

 The first to strike 5 lines of boxes wins the match, earning ultimate bragging rights.

 Get ready to enjoy a fast-paced, exciting Bingo game that tests your luck, strategy, and anticipation.
 Whether playing solo or with friends, every match guarantees fun and suspense.
 Good luck, and may the best player win!

-Feel free to customize or let me know if you want it more formal, fun, or technical!